-CS 1301 - Summer 2009 Homework 4 - Avoiding Obstacles / Binary Conversion Due: Friday, June 5th, before 6 PM (10% late penalty if turned in before Monday, June 8th, before 6 pm) Scored out of 100 points Files to submit: hw4.py

-This is a PAIR PROGRAMMING Assignment: Work with your partner!

-For pair programming assignments, you and your partner should turn in identical assignments.
-Your submission must not be substantially similar to another pairs submission.
+CS 1301 - Summer 2009

+Homework 5 - Avoiding Obstacles

+Due: Friday, October 9th, before 6 PM

+Scored out of 50 points Files to submit: hw5.py

+This is an INDIVIDUAL assignment!

 Collaboration at a reasonable level will not result in substantially similar code.
 Students may only collaborate with fellow students currently taking CS 1301, the TA's and the lecturer.
 Collaboration means talking through problems, assisting with debugging, explaining a concept, etc. You should not exchange code or write code for others.